lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 [^zig]:
     There are new tools promising to make cross-compilation easier, such as [Zig](https://zig.guide/build-system/cross-compilation/).
 This only proves
-    our point, though: classical cross-compilation is the exception rather than the norm.
+    our point, though: classical cross-compilation has long been a neglected edge case.

 The situation is very different for quantum computing.
 Quantum computational resources are so limited that native compilation, in which the program is